 Co-corresponding authors: Yan-Ping Li and Xiao-Jun Yang.

 Author contributions: The authors declare that this work was done by the authors named in this article and all liabilities pertaining to claims relating to the content of this article will be borne by them; Yang XJ and Li YP contributed equally to this work; Yang XJ, Li YP and Chen WQ conceptualized and designed the research; Fan QF, He YJ, Li F and Wu X screened patients and acquired clinical data; Fan QF and He YJ collected gastric specimen and performed laboratory analysis; Yang XJ and Li YP performed Data analysis; Chen WQ wrote the paper.
 All the authors have read and approved the final manuscript.
 Chen WQ proposed, designed and conducted serum function analysis, performed data analysis and prepared the first draft of the manuscript.
 Both Yang XJ and Li YP have played important and indispensable roles in the experimental design, data interpretation and manuscript preparation as the co-corresponding authors.
 Yang XJ applied for and obtained the funds for this research project.
 Yang XJ conceptualized, designed, and supervised the whole process of the project.
-Yang XJ searched the literature, revised and submitted the early version of the manuscript with the focus on the preventive effect of Yiwei Xiaoyu (YWXY) Granules on chronic atrophic gastritis.
+Yang XJ searched the literature, revised and submitted the early version of the manuscript with the focus on the preventive effect of Yiwei Xiaoyu granules on chronic atrophic gastritis.
 Li YP was instrumental and responsible for data re-analysis and re-interpretation, figure plotting, comprehensive literature search, preparation and submission of the current version of the manuscript with a new focus on a double-blind, randomized, controlled trial.
 This collaboration between Yang XJ and Li YP is crucial for the publication of this manuscript and other manuscripts still in preparation.

-Supported by the National Natural Science Foundation of China, No. 81904175; Chongqing Health Planning Commission Project, No. ZY201802063, No. 2019ZY013111; and No. 2022QNXM061; Chongqing Performance Incentive Project, No. jxyn2021-1-1; and Chongqing Technology Innovation and Application Development Special Key Project, No. CSTB2022TIAD-KPX0187.
+Supported by the National Natural Science Foundation of China, No. 81904175; Chongqing Health Planning Commission Project, No. ZY201802063, No. 2019ZY013111, and No. 2022QNXM061; Chongqing Performance Incentive Project, No. jxyn2021-1-1; and Chongqing Technology Innovation and Application Development Special Key Project, No. CSTB2022TIAD-KPX0187.

 Corresponding author: Xiao-Jun Yang, PhD, Doctor, Department of Gastroenterology, Chongqing Hospital of Traditional Chinese Medicine, No. 6 Panxi Seven Branch Road, Jiangbei District, Chongqing 400000, China. yxj20220606@163.com